Badacadabra/vim-archery/README.md

 | ![color13](images/colors/color13.png) | 13    | #B589C2 |
 | ![color14](images/colors/color14.png) | 14    | #25B8A5 |
 | ![color15](images/colors/color15.png) | 15    | #F6F9FC |

+In GVim, color8 will be `#282D34` instead of `#354151`.
+Why?
+Because some CLI tools use the dark gray color to display textual information.
+This makes some text unreadable, due to the dark background of Archery.
+So in terminal emulators, color8 must be lighter...

 ## Nice status & tab lines